What is geospatial mapping, and how does it work?

 The use of those technologies now is easier than ever.
 With a simple search on the internet, you can find many accessible tools.
 Some of them can be used to read, manage, and analyse data, others can help to process specific information from satellites.
 Many tools also offer the possibility to share data or even create and then embed maps into any website.
 Some of those helpful tools are:

-To find out more about analytical tools used in geospatial, check out our introduction to geospatial analysis for business
+To find out more about spatial analysis tools used in geo sector, check out our introduction to geospatial analysis for business.

 Where to use geospatial mapping?